 While in school, I assisted film director-cinematographer Haskell Wexler and photographers Cal Bernstein and Roger Marshutz.
 During my final semester, I opened and managed the West Coast office of Wide World Photos, the commercial division of The Associated Press, which I continued to run for three more years.

 In 1973 I substituted for a photography teacher on sabbatical from East L.A.
 College (ELAC).
-Like everything in life, one thing led to another and in addition to ELAC I was teaching at Cal State University, Mt.
+Like everything in life, one thing led to another and soon I was also teaching at Cal State University, Mt.
 San Antonio College and L.A.
 City College (LACC).
-Meanwhile, my client list had expanded and I opened a solo studio specializing in advertising and illustrative (editorial) photography.
+Meanwhile, my client list had expanded and I opened a solo studio in Huntington Beach specializing in advertising and illustrative (editorial) photography.

 At night and weekends, I did graduate work at The Annenberg School for Communications at USC, obtained a teaching credential at UCLA, and became a Professor of Media Arts & Photography.